You can get from Amsterdam to Berlin by train, bus or flight.

 All travellers in Germany must observe the following coronavirus safety measures:

-The information above was last checked on 10/19/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your journey from Amsterdam to Berlin.
+The information above was last checked on 2/21/23; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your journey between Amsterdam and Berlin.

-The current restriction level for returning to Amsterdam, Netherlands from Germany is: Partially open.
+The restriction level for your return to Amsterdam, Netherlands from Germany is: Unrestricted.

-Reentering Netherlands is currently allowed for: Entry is partially open for citizens and permanent residents of Germany
+Entry into Netherlands is currently allowed for: Entry is unrestricted for citizens and permanent residents of Germany.

-The information above was last checked on 10/20/21.
-We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Amsterdam from Berlin here.
+This information about your return travel to Netherlands was last checked on 3/8/23.
+We advise you to check the latest COVID-19 travel safety regulations for your trip back to Amsterdam from Berlin closer to your date of departure here.

-There are 3 travel options from Amsterdam to Berlin: coach, flight or train.
+There are 3 ways to travel from Amsterdam to Berlin including taking a coach, flight or train.

-In comparison, going by coach can take 7 h 45 min on average.
+In comparison, getting to Berlin by coach can take on average 11 h 15 min.

 The average frequency per day from Amsterdam to Berlin is:

-However, we recommend checking specific travel dates for your route between Amsterdam and Berlin as scheduled services by coach, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey to Berlin from Amsterdam as scheduled services by coach, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points for travellers from Amsterdam to Berlin:

-Yes, there are direct services available between Amsterdam and Berlin with the following travel operators:
+Yes, there are direct services available to Berlin from Amsterdam with the following travel operators:

-Direct services tend to save you time and add more convenience in getting you to Berlin as you won't need to change in between, so it's worth paying attention to before booking your tickets from Amsterdam to Berlin.
+Direct services tend to save you time and add more convenience in getting you to Berlin as you won't need to change in between, so it's worth paying attention to before booking your tickets between Amsterdam and Berlin.

-When planning your trip between Amsterdam and Berlin, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+When planning your trip from Amsterdam to Berlin, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:

 However, we recommend buying tickets from Amsterdam to Berlin online a few months in advance to get the best deals and save money on your upcoming journey.